-Some of your customers will have more difficulty in gathering information and taking actions online.
-Some may be unfamiliar with your industry, others lack digital knowhow, and some will have disabilities.
+Some of your customers will have more difficulty in gathering information and taking action online.
+Some may be unfamiliar with your industry, others lack digital know-how, and some will have disabilities.
 It is important to see your website design from their perspective.

-Writing in plain English (with translate options if you are targeting international markets or non-native speakers) is important.
+Writing in plain English (with translation options if you are targeting international markets or non-native speakers) is important.
 In addition:

 - Remove or explain any complex terms